 When creating a music video, it pays well to think like a street performer.
 A street performer only has a few seconds to capture and maintain the engagement of people passing by.
 Your music video should apply the same principles.

-Whether you select Dubai’s shooting locations for your video shoot or do it against a green screen, your video has to hit your audience with amazing visual snippets that keep them wanting more.
+Whether you select Dubai’s shooting locations for your video shoot or do it on a green screen, your video has to hit your audience with amazing visual snippets that keep them wanting more.
 Combine elements of story-telling and eye-catching imagery to engage an easily distracted audience.

 5. HAVE A LAUNCH STRATEGY

 Once you’ve made the perfect killer music video, it’s time to get it out to your viewers.
 Having a strong launch strategy will allow you to maximize the exposure of your music videos.
-Certain touch points will resonate differently with your viewers.
+Certain touchpoints will resonate differently with your viewers.
 Understanding what your viewers utilize can determine the impact of your video.

 Share your video on key portals.
 This could mean social media sites like Facebook or Instagram.
 Or this could be what online distribution engine you want to use: Vimeo or YouTube.
 Consider working in partnership with influencers to boost your exposure.
 Target relevant bloggers and news sites that will create engagement with your audience.

 In conclusion, music videos may have killed the radio star, but the Internet has only elevated the video star.
 The rise of music video’s popularity on the Internet makes them a vital part of any musician’s art form.
-Music videos now transcend the traditional intro to outro sequence.
+Music videos now transcend the traditional intro to the outro sequence.
 There are music films out now, complete with music video trailers.
 Music videos do more than visualizing a song.
 They communicate the musician’s artistic expression through a visual medium.